 Dr. Yina Ma is currently the director of Social & Affective NeuroPharmacology (SANP) Lab, Principal Investigator and full professor at State Key Laboratory of Cognitive Neuroscience and Learning, and IDG/McGovern Institute for Brain Research, Beijing Normal University.
 She obtained her Ph.D. degree in Cognitive Neuroscience at Peking University in 2012, and was a Research Scientist at Dartmouth College and Johns Hopkins University from 2012 to 2015.
 Integrating neuroscience techniques, pharmacological challenge, computational modeling and disorder models, her research group aims to elucidate the neurobiological mechanisms underlying social decision-making during interpersonal and intergroup interactions and to reveal how the mechanisms are altered.
 These findings have been published on high-profile journals such as Nature Neuroscience, PNAS, Molecular Psychiatry, Brain, Trends in Cognitive Sciences, Cerebral Cortex, Neuropsychopharmacology, British Journal of Psychiatry, etc. She is elected member of the Executive Committee at the Social and Affective Neuroscience Society, and currently serving at the editorial boards of Emotion, Social Cognitive and Affective Neuroscience.
 The long-term goals of the SANP Lab are to uncover the central neurobiological determinants of human social behaviors, and to integrate its empirical findings with public mental health issues to promote wellbeing, social functioning, and treatment for related mental disorders.

-Jiaxin Yang received her Master's degree of Psychology from Beijing Normal University.
+Jiaxin Yang received her PhD degree of Psychology from Beijing Normal University.
 She is interested in crowd cognition and particularly excited about how and why individual and group interactions can improve (or undermine) collective decision-making.
 Integrating neuroscience techniques (e.g. fNIRS-hyperscanning, fMRI, intracranial EEG), computational modeling, and neuropharmacological modulation, she aims to characterize the interpersonal cognitive and neural mechanisms underlying wise and madding crowds.

 Email: y_angjiaxin{at}126.com